ares466/aws-notes/README.md

 ## ssmdoc-install-httpd.yaml

 This is an example SSM document that can be used to install and start httpd on a fleet of EC2 instances.

+## ec2-cfinit.yaml

+CloudFormation template example of starting an EC2 server using AWS::CloudFormation:Init.